 Cook from scratch when possible.
 This includes things like salad dressing and tea/coffee.
 You can even make your own gluten-free flour.
 Skipping that $5 Starbucks drink is going to save you a ton of money – and calories!
-You can make your own lattes at home for a fraction of the cost, and with way less calories and sugar.
+You can make your own lattes at home for a fraction of the cost and with way fewer calories and sugar.

 Salad dressings and other condiments are easy to make large batches of, and they taste better when you can add your own flair to them.
 If you like it spicy, add more crushed red pepper.
 It’s easy to mix things up and make them perfect for your family.

 Cooking from scratch does take more time, but if you use appliances like a slow cooker, pressure cooker, and/or Air Fryer, you will easily get that time back.

 Calculate actual costs.
 You may be surprised at how expensive (or inexpensive!) your favorite meals are.
 Calculating their exact cost per serving can help you stay on budget and help you with meal planning.
 If you have an expensive dish on Monday, you know to plan inexpensive ones for the rest of the week so it all evens out.

 Add a staple like rice or beans to any dish to make it last longer and be more filling.

 Obviously, you don’t want to fill up on carbs and starches while trying to eat healthy, but it’s okay to eat them in small portions.
 Adding even a small portion of rice to a meal makes it more filling and makes the rest of the food stretch a bit more.